deepakkum21/React-Js/README.md

 - When the top-level state changes, `it causes re-renders all the way down the tree, even in components that don’t care about the updated data`.

+4. Alternatives

+- React Context API – Good for global state or themes, but overuse can lead to performance issues.
+- State Management Libraries (e.g., Redux, Zustand, Jotai) – Better for complex state.
+- Component Composition / Render Props / Hooks – Cleaner and more flexible in some scenarios.

 ---

 ## Use() Vs useContext()